Skip to content

 Which one integrates with wearables better?

 Trainerize has native Garmin, Apple Health, and Whoop integration that surfaces in the coach view.
-TrueCoach supports Apple Health only on the client side; coaches see compiled summaries but not real-time biometrics.
+TrueCoach supports Apple Health only on the client side.
+Coaches see compiled summaries but not real-time biometrics.
 For data-driven coaching, Trainerize wins this dimension.

 How do the pricing models compare at scale?

 At 5 clients: Trainerize $25/mo, TrueCoach $25/mo (tie).
 At 25 clients: Trainerize $125/mo, TrueCoach $69/mo.
+At 50 clients: Trainerize $250/mo, TrueCoach $99/mo.
 At 100 clients: Trainerize $500/mo, TrueCoach $149/mo.
 TrueCoach's flat-tier model scales dramatically cheaper.
-The break-even is around 12-15 clients depending on tier choices.
+The break-even is around 12 to 15 clients depending on tier choices.

 Which platform is more 'set and forget' for established coaches?

 Neither, honestly.
-Both require active maintenance — Trainerize's notification volume is higher (good for engagement, bad for coach fatigue), TrueCoach's check-in cadence is tighter (good for accountability, hard to scale past 30 clients without burnout).
-The 'set and forget' coaching platform doesn't exist; pick the one whose friction model matches yours.
+Both require active maintenance.
+Trainerize's notification volume is higher (good for engagement, bad for coach fatigue).
+TrueCoach's check-in cadence is tighter (good for accountability, hard to scale past 30 clients without burnout).
+The 'set and forget' coaching platform doesn't exist.
+Pick the one whose friction model matches yours.

 Corrections

 No corrections logged yet.
 Found a factual error?
-Email [email protected] with the article URL and a brief description.
+Email corrections@trainerverdict.com with the article URL and a brief description.